Current Position: Assistant Professor and Program Coordinator of New Media Art

 Davidson College, Davidson, NC

 MassArt, Boston, MA

 The following courses were developed and taught as new courses for both undergraduate and graduate students within the College of Visual Art & Design at the University of North Texas.

 Future Feminist Lab

-The Future Feminist Lab (FFL), established in 2020, is a unique blending of creative studio and research space for individuals in the arts and humanities to forge community and investigate technology’s relationship and role within the future of feminism.
+The Future Feminist Lab (FFL), established in 2020, is a unique blending of creative studio and interdisciplinary research space for individuals in the arts and humanities to forge community and investigate technology’s relationship and role within the future of feminism.
 The studio art course affiliated with this lab follows Judy Chicago's three pillars of Participatory Art Pedagogy: preparation, process, and art making.

 Performance & Electronic Media

 Integrating both theory and practice of electronic and interactive media in live performance, this class is focused on exploring the body, technology, and performance art.
 It is designed for advanced new media students who want to challenge themselves and push their studio practice further through both material knowledge and conceptual rigor.

 This course explores the phenomenon Gene Youngblood described four decades ago as "expanded cinema," with an emphasis on immersion, connectivity and mobility.
 Students experiment with a wide variety of audio/visual equipment and strategies to produce new collaborative projects, and discuss related readings from Marshall McLuhan to Gilles Deleuze.

 This asynchronous online studio art course is an introduction to the fundamentals of time-based media art.
 Students work to order visual information through new media platforms and various outputs including: the sequencing of still images, interactivity, modes of animation, and editing sound and moving images.